clemoni/travel-app/README.md

 - API_WEATHER
 - API_PIXA

-2 - To run project in mode development: Start express server with `npm run start` and `npm run bdev`
+2 - To run the project in mode development: Start express server with `npm run start` and `npm run bdev`

 3 - To run the project in mode production: Start express server with `npm run start` and `npm run build`

 ## Roadmap

-The User should answer two field in the the form: a city and a date.
-For both the field a value is required and a error message is printed for each empty field.
+The User should answer two fields in the the form: a city and a date.
+For both field a value is required and a error message is fired when empty value is given.

-The Date must be in date format 'yyyy-mm-dd' it should not previous to the current day (You can't travel to the past).
-If both this rule are not valid an error message would be printed.
+The Date must be in date format 'yyyy-mm-dd' and it should not previous to the current day (You can't travel to the past).
+If both this rule are not valid an error message is fired.

 When fetching the city with the thrid-party API Geonames, we limit the response to 3 cities if any.
 Because we consider the first choice is not always obvious we decided to add a clarification for cities that are homonym to one to another.